azaidi22/NumberGuesser/README.md

 # NumberGuesser

 Cool game which compares user entry and computers entry to secret target integer.
-Whoeever is closest wins!
+Whoever is closest wins!